-To achieve the balance of our aquifers, Southern Arizona relies on renewable water transported and delivered through the Central Arizona Project.
+To achieve the balance of our aquifers, Southern Arizona relies on renewable water transported and delivered through the Central Arizona Project (CAP).
 This supply pumped from the Colorado River has offset and in large areas reversed the impacts of past over pumping of groundwater.
-Between now and 2026, the seven basin states, 10-Tribes partnership and the US Bureau of Reclamation will be negotiating how the Colorado River will be apportioned and operated in the future.
-Twenty-two years of drought, deeper than historic mega droughts, have put the Colorado River System in danger of not supplying the water that has been allocated by the 1922 Compact.
+Currently, the federal government is in an Environmental Impact Statement (EIS) process in which they hope to promulgate a preferred alternative in 2025.
+Twenty-four years of drought have put the Colorado River System in danger of not supplying the water that has been allocated by the 1922 Compact.
 Southern Arizona and the CAP system are the junior rights on the Colorado River.
 For a sustainable future, groundwater pumping cannot replace our present priority position for access to renewable supplies through the CAP canal.
 To provide reliable supplies of water to customers and have a sustainable economy, the future distribution of the Colorado River should protect current municipal and Indian priorities in Arizona.